 Overall, balancing practicing self-care with a busy lifestyle isn’t easy.
 However, the tips above can help.

-You’ll find many tips online too from busy people just like you.
-Remember, self-care is essential to your health and well being.
+You’ll also find many tips online from busy people like you.
+Remember, self-care is essential to your health and well-being.

 So, no matter how busy you are, you should always try and make time for self-care daily.